zhaoshenzhai/mathwiki/Notes/quotient_group.md

 # Categorical Aspects

 These nice descriptions of congruences, kernels, and normal subgroups reflect the underlying structure of $\catgrp$, which we now explore.
-In particular, it makes $\catgrp$ a {{< link file="regular_category" display="regular category" type="references" >}}, and all the results in this section can be generalized to arbitrary regular categories.
-Nevertheless, we present them here for sake of completeness and to illustrate how to work with quotient groups.
+In particular, it makes $\catgrp$ a {{< link file="regular_category" display="regular category" type="references" >}}, and all the results in this section can be generalized to arbitrary regular categories. <span style="color:red">**TODO** (can they?).</span> Nevertheless, we present them here for sake of completeness and to illustrate how to work with quotient groups.

 <div class="space"></div>